peterhinch/micropython_ra8875/docs/IMAGES.md

 and angle change as the vector alters.
 The color of any vector can be changed dynamically in uer code.

-# Scale
+# Scale and ScaleCtrl

 ![Scale](./scale.JPG)

-The `Scale` control can accurately display variables having a wide range of values.
+The `Scale` widget can accurately display variables having a wide range of values.
 The scale moves within a window so that the current value aligns with the fixed pointer.
-The scale color can change dynamically (in the lower instance).
+The scale color can change dynamically (in the lower instance). `ScaleCtrl` looks similar but is touch sensitive allowing the entry of numbers to high precision (+-0.1% is readily achievable).

 # Modal Dialog Box